Sales and Service CRM: Some Pros and Cons23 Sep 2019

 We don't restrict which features you have access to in OpenCRM based on how many users you have.
 You get everything right out of the box.
 Click to find out if we've got the features you need.find out more

-Downsides to a sales-service combo
+Downsides to a sales / service combo

-The biggest “downside” you’ll hear about a CRM that combines both customer service and sales tools is that old adage:
+To be honest, the biggest “downside” you’ll hear about a CRM that combines both customer service and sales tools is that old adage: